shaolinmkz/movie-basket/README.md

 # MovieBasket

-Movie Basket is an app where you can watch movies.
+Movie Basket is an app where users can watch movies and favourite their best movies.

-A NETFLIX Inspired.
+A NETFLIX Inspired challenge.

 #150DaysofALC4 #GoogleAfricaDeveloperScholarship #@Andela_ALC